nevenacrnogorac/nevenacrnogorac.github.io/README.md

 | `npm run astro ...`       | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help` | Get help using the Astro CLI                     |

+## 🔙 Backend (Micronaut)

+The backend is located in the `backend/` directory.
+It provides APIs for purchases, subscriptions, and image hosting.

+### Prerequisites
+- Java 21
+- Gradle (included via wrapper)

+### Running the Backend
+1. Navigate to the backend directory: `cd backend`
+2. Run the application: `./gradlew run`
+3. The server will start at `http://localhost:8080`.

+### Database
+- Uses H2 in-memory database with file persistence (`backend/gallery_db`).
+- Schema is managed by Flyway.

+### Image Hosting
+- Images are served from `~/gallery-images`.
+- Ensure this directory exists and contains images.

 ## 👀 Want to learn more?

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).